VISHARAD17/Hydrodynamic_parameters_FEM/README.md

 - Incorporate Boundary condition into the Global Siffness Matrix.
 - Calculate radiation and force matrix using stiffness Matrix.
 - Calculate Added mass and Daming coefficient for each mode of motion

+Detailed report about the Implentation and Theory can be found [here]()